 An IB world school community, Prospect Schools models its curriculum on the renowned International Baccalaureate Program.
 This rigorous program raises the level of academic responsibility for our students and serves as an important indicator of their capacity for success in college and beyond.

 Our teachers are highly skilled in their content areas and are constantly improving their craft.
 They are committed to the Prospect Schools mission and excel as enthusiastic collaborators and engaged community members.

 At Prospect Schools, we believe in strong student culture.
 Creating an environment that is warm, orderly and joyful helps our students get in the right frame of mind for learning and builds a sense of community and belonging amongst students, teachers and faculty.
 We know our students don’t just learn from their teachers — they learn from each other, too.

 For that reason we put a lot of emphasis on maintaining respectful and positive relationships, working hard to ensure our teachers and faculty have the tools they need to build those kinds of relationships with students and their families, and with each other.
 We communicate often and early.
 We partner with parents to ensure students learn and develop both academically and emotionally.

-Every point of contact is an opportunity to teach students the skills they need to be successful, so we devote ample time to helping our students develop the socioemotional skills that are critical to their health and happiness.
+Every point of contact is an opportunity to help students build the skills they need to be successful academically and personally, so we devote ample time to their social and emotional learning.
 And when it comes to resolving disciplinary issues, we utilize restorative justice practices while holding all students accountable to the same standards of behavior and pre-established norms on a consistent basis.

 When it comes to education, we take the long view.
 We know that developing a deep appreciation for learning doesn’t happen in a day, a month, or even a year, and we are more concerned with a student’s success in college and beyond than we are with this year’s test scores.
 Our K-12 curriculum, modeled after the renowned International Baccalaureate program, helps us facilitate this kind of teaching and learning.